gobitfly/eth2-beaconchain-explorer-app/README.md

 Make sure port 8100 is accessable on your mac and use the following command to run a livereload server

-`ionic capacitor run ios --livereload --external --host=192.168.0.124 --disableHostCheck`
+`ionic cap run ios --livereload --external --host=192.168.1.64 --disableHostCheck --configuration=development`

 Adapt the --host param to match your macs IP.